Voltstro-Studios/UnityWebBrowser/src/UnityWebBrowser.Pages/README.md

 1. Run `yarn` or `yarn install` in the root of the pages project

+2. Run `yarn run start` to preview the site in your local browser.

-2. Run `yarn run build` to build the pages.
+3. Run `yarn run build` to build the pages.
 They will be placed in the `dist/` folder.
-The UWB engine project will automatically included them as embedded resources.
+The UWB engine project will automatically included them as an embedded resources.